Education

 • Wellbeing

 Assessment For Learning (AfL) is assessment that occurs at every stage of the learning process, with effective feedback used to improve students’ performance.
-With assessment for learning, the main purpose is to close the gap between where the learner is at that point in time, to where they want to be.
+With assessment for learning, the main purpose is to close the gap between where the young person is at that point in time, to where they want to be.
 Teachers use assessment information to adjust their teaching strategies, with the emphasis on student progress and student achievement.

 Our assessment procedures are an essential part of ensuring a personalised approach to our provision and student learning.
-The adjustments we make as a result of these assessments will help to develop student engagement, self-esteem and confidence, as well as helping our students to become better, more successful learners.
+The adjustments we make as a result of these assessments will help to develop student engagement, self-esteem and confidence, as well as helping our students to become more successful learners.

 Key formal assessment dates